tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

 Next Steps:
 1. **(Running Experiment)** Measure on a set of architectures (Compare distribution instead of applying indicator function)
-2. Use statistical approach (instead of simple match ratio
+2. Use statistical approach (e.g., null test) instead of simple match ratio

 Discussion:
 1. Design a dataset to have high sta_adv_r and another dataset to have low std_adv_r (Completed, but not actually meaningful)